looker-open-source/sdk-codegen/python/hackathon_app/README.md

 ### Frontend

-Node 10 is required for the frontend.
+Node 12 is required for the frontend.
 You can use [nvm](https://github.com/creationix/nvm#installation) and [avn](https://github.com/wbyoung/avn#install) to easily switch Node versions between different projects.

+From `sdk-examples/python/hackathon_app/` directory:
 ```sh
 cd frontend/
 yarn install